 Get more new year's resolution ideas for creatives by scrolling down.

 Looking for new year's resolution ideas?
-Scroll down for 10 of our suggestions that are specifically for creative folks!
+Scroll down for our list of new year suggestions that are specifically for creative folks!

 1. Make a list and keep track of your goals.
 Studies show that people who write down their goals are more likely to achieve them.
 But while big dreams are nice, tackling them can also feel overwhelming.
 Journals like Ink + Volt and the SELF Journal marry daily productivity with long-term plans to help you move towards your goals each day in a manageable way.

-5. Attend more galleries, craft markets—anything that’s within your field.
+7. Attend more galleries, craft markets—anything that’s within your field.
 Get out of your studio and see what other people are making and doing.
 If you’re a painter, challenge yourself to attend more gallery shows.
 For makers, it’s always helpful to attend craft markets to see how other people are marketing their wares.
-(Both are a great opportunity to network!)
+(Both are great opportunities to network!)

-8. Join a Facebook group for people in your industry.
-This is another form of networking, albeit digital, that can help you form meaningful connections from other people in your industry.
+12. Join a Facebook group for people in your industry.
+This is another form of networking, albeit digital, that can help you form meaningful connections with other people in your industry.
 Facebook has thousands of groups for all types of creatives.
-My Modern Met even has a few you can join: Art, Design, Photography, and Drawing Club; Creative Marketplace: Buy & Sell Art; and DIY & Crafts: Ideas and Projects.
+My Modern Met even has one you can join: Art, Design, Photography, and Drawing Club.